josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/📩_the_fictional_email_problem.md

 ---

 ## 🏮 Footer
-*The Fictional Email Problem (Why We Misread Tone)* is a living node of the Polaris Protocol.
+*📩 The Fictional Email Problem (Why We Misread Tone)* is a living node of the Polaris Protocol.
 It explains why modern institutions — shaped by training, escalation bias, and fictional depictions of communication — consistently misinterpret normal human tone.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-12-10_